 The Remake Achieves a Consistent Sense of Dread

 The TCM remake does get a few things right.
-While it was never going to re-capture the atmosphere and mood of the original, even if Nispel had elected to retain the original’s low-budget sensibilities, the remake does maintain a consistent sense of nihilistic dread from start to finish.
+It was never going to re-capture the atmosphere and mood of the original.
+Even if Nispel had elected to retain the original’s low-budget sensibilities, the remake does maintain a consistent sense of nihilistic dread from start to finish.

 Nispel doesn’t make the mistake of lightening the tone to draw in younger audiences.
 Like the original, the TCM remake has an aura of doom that hangs over its characters; from its opening narration (John Laroquette even reprises his role of the narrator from the original) you know things will not end well.
 The remake also boasts a good cast of polished young actors, including Jessica Biel as the film’s ‘final girl’.
 While the characters are largely fodder for the ensuing carnage they do at least remotely resemble ‘young adults’ you might encounter in the real world.

-With its antagonist, the Hewitt Family, Nispel doesn’t make you forget The Cook, the Hitchhiker, or original Leatherface, but he does introduce horror film villains that are menacing and at least worthy of the TCM mantle.
+The Hewitt Family won’t make you forget The Cook, the Hitchhiker, or original Leatherface.
+But Nispel’s antagonists are suitably menacing.
 R. Lee Emery, in particular, makes for a terrifying and unpredictable antagonist and any time he is on screen interacting with the film’s victims there is clear tension and a level of suspense that raises this remake above most of the reboots that would follow in the 2000s.
 A former Marine drill sergeant, Emery is a distinct actor impossible to miss, that makes the TCM remake watchable whenever he is onscreen.

-Andrew Bryniarski’s Leatherface is physically imposing and while Nispel makes the mistake of perhaps rendering Leatherface as a more straightforward monster relative to the original incarnation, he still remains an object of fear in the film.
+Andrew Bryniarski’s Leatherface is physically imposing.
+To some extent, Nispel makes Leatherface a more straightforward monster.
+Nevertheless, Bryniarski’s Leatherface remains an object of fear in the film.

 The Remake Works as Mindless Horror Entertainment

-Nispel even manages to conjure up some suspense and tension, particularly in the film’s climatic chase of Biel’s ‘final girl.’
-The TCM is a dark and ugly film with much of its settings – from abandoned mills to dark, dank basements – looking like discarded set from Se7en.
-And Nispel doesn’t show much imagination in the film’s violent set pieces largely relying on a brutal, straightforward, “in-your-face” approach to its death scenes; Leatherface’s chainsaw gets far more use in the remake than Hooper’s original.
+To his credit, Nisepl conjured up some suspense and tension.
+The climatic chase of Biel’s ‘final girl’ is a highlight.
+In spite of some of the film’s strengths, the remake is a dark and ugly film.
+Much of the set design looks like it was discarded from Se7en.
+Nispel also doesn’t show much imagination with the film’s violence.
+Like the set design, Nispel relies on a brutal, straightforward, “in-your-face” approach to its death scenes; Leatherface’s chainsaw gets far more use in the remake than Hooper’s original.

-The TCM remake has more in common with the cycle of ‘torture porn’ films that were emerging at the time of its release than it does to the original film.
-If you can forgive the remake for existing at all and accept that it will in no way compare to the original, there is something to enjoy in the TCM remake as mindless horror entertainment.
+The Texas Chainsaw Massacre remake has more in common with the f ‘torture porn’ cycle of the 2000’s than it does to the original film.
+Simply put, The Texas Chainsaw Massacre remake can be enjoyed if you can do two thing.
+Can forgive the remake for existing at all?
+And can you accept that it will in no way compare to the original.
+If you can answer yes to both of those questions, you can probably enjoy the remake as mindless horror entertainment.